brendan-newlon/msapi/README.md

 	SP(Username = "{USER EMAIL}")

-For more information about how to construct queries, see the SharePoint REST API documentation: https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/complete-basic-operations-using-sharepoint-rest-endpoints
+For more information about how to construct queries, see the [SharePoint REST API documentation](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/complete-basic-operations-using-sharepoint-rest-endpoints)

-To further refine your queries, see the OData documentation: https://www.odata.org/documentation/
+To further refine your queries, see the [OData documentation](https://www.odata.org/documentation/)

 ## MSGraph

 This function allows R to send normally constructed MS Office Graph queries and return the response as a simple data.frame.

-For more information about how to construct queries, see the Office Graph Developer Demo: https://developer.microsoft.com/en-us/graph/graph-explorer
+For more information about how to construct queries, see the [Office Graph Developer Demo](https://developer.microsoft.com/en-us/graph/graph-explorer)

-To further refine your queries, see the OData documentation: https://www.odata.org/documentation/
+To further refine your queries, see the [OData documentation](https://www.odata.org/documentation/)

 ### Arguments